"Alone we can do so little;

 This is my way of giving back to other victims of this horrible disease.
 If you are interested in helping as well, please email email@example.com or call me directly at (530) 693-0165

 I am honored and privileged to be a part of the North Valley Sparrow Foundation.
-Sarah Wasser and I serve as secretaries for the Foundation.
+I serve as secretary for the Foundation.

 I have lived in Gridley most of my life except when I was attending college in Chico.
 Gridley is where my husband, Javier J. Solis, and I have chosen to raise our sons and where I choose to continue my career as a teacher at Sycamore School.

 My family and I have experienced the devastation and fear that occurs when family and friends are diagnosed with the dreaded disease, cancer.
 Unfortunately, we have lost too many loved ones along the way.